robliou/bit-test/README.md

 # bit-test

-I created nearly 100 functions and 100+ Mocha/Chai tests which can be used to detect and classify all Digit patterns at [godid.io](godid.io).
+As part of a project for .bit, I created nearly 100 functions and 100+ Mocha/Chai tests which can be used to detect and classify all Digit patterns at [godid.io](godid.io).

 ## Description